Welcome to this Baja California travel guide.

 The recommended time to visit would be between November and June, where temperatures are still hot, and precipitation is at its lowest.

-An average temperature gauge for all these months hover at around at a comfortably warm 21.5°C.
+An average temperature gauge for all these months hovers at around at a comfortably warm 21.5°C.

 Many come to this region to experience some great nature and wildlife.

-Whale sharks can almost definitely be sighted between October and March, and you can spot Grey Whales between January and March.
+Whale sharks can almost definitely be sighted between October and March, and you can spot Gray Whales between January and March.

 Another important part of the trip planning process is making sure you are up to date on travel vaccines and medications.